 Many of these fake coins and bars are distributed over the Internet.
 Dealers are less likely to attempt to move such counterfeits because an experienced customer may notice the difference in how the merchandise looks and feels.

-In addition, a knowledgeable buyer relies on a weighted scale and/or calipers to determine the precise weight/thickness of precious metals coins.
-It’s almost impossible for even the best counterfeiters to create fakes with the same weight and thickness as real gold and precious metals coins and bars.
+In addition, a knowledgeable investor relies on a weighted scale and/or calipers to determine the precise weight/thickness of coins.
+It’s almost impossible for even the best counterfeiters to create fakes with the same weight and thickness as real gold metals coins and bars.

 That’s why Internet distribution works for criminals.
 It’s much more challenging for even experienced buyers to spot fakes online.
 What’s more, the seller might not provide an accurate photo of the coin or bar sold.
 You might not receive the merchandise as shown, or you might not receive delivery of anything at all.

-In some cases, customers buy fake gold or precious metals coins online for years but don’t know they’re buying fake coins and bars.
+In some cases, users get fake gold coins online for years but don’t know they’re buying fake coins and bars.
 Eventual attempts to sell the fakes often disclose the moment of truth.

 For these reasons:

-• Buy gold and precious metals from reputable companies and dealers like Augusta Precious Metals or Birch Gold.
+- Get gold and precious metals from reputable companies and dealers like Augusta or Birch Gold.

-• Read online reviews (verified sources only, not only on the company’s website).
+- Read online testimonies (verified sources only, not only on the company’s website).

-• Choose a National Futures Association (NFA0 registered firm if you’re storing precious metals.
-Remember, you cannot take physical delivery of precious metals in your gold IRA, not even for a moment.
+- Choose a National Futures Association (NFA0 registered firm if you’re storing precious metals.
+Remember, you cannot take physical delivery of the holdings in your gold IRA, not even for a moment.

-• Learn the precise thickness and weight of any coin you’re acquiring.
-Buy a weighted scale.
+- Learn the precise thickness and weight of any coin you’re acquiring.
+Get a weighted scale.
 Invest in calipers.
 Highly liquid Canada gold maple leaf coins weigh exactly 31.1 g of 24k (pure) gold.
 In contrast, American gold eagles or highly liquid South African Krugerrands are 22k gold, or 91.67 percent pure gold.
 These coins weigh 33.93 g.
 They’re heavier than solid 24k gold coins.

 Gold IRA Scam Warnings

-• The price of gold and other precious metals fluctuates.
+- The value of gold and other precious metals fluctuates.

-• Banks and governments do not guarantee the price of gold or other precious metals.
+- Banks and governments do not guarantee the value of gold or other precious metals.

-• Avoid buying or selling gold and precious metals from dealers or others who guarantee your returns.
+- Avoid acquiring or selling gold and other metals from dealers or others who guarantee your returns.

-• Be wary of purchasing gold or precious metals coins or bars from Internet offers or direct response commercials on radio or tv.
+- Be wary of getting gold or silver coins or bars from Internet offers or direct response commercials on radio or tv.

-• Never accept an offer to sell gold precious metals below the recorded spot price.
+- Never accept an offer to sell gold or precious metals below the recorded spot price.
 There’s something wrong if your dealer offers to pay much less than the per-ounce spot price.

-• Don’t fall for pitches about the limited supply of any precious metal coins.
+- Don’t fall for pitches about the limited supply of any coins.
 Instead, invest only in highly liquid bullion, e.g. Canada maple leaf, American gold eagles, South African Krugerrands, or gold Buffalos.
 These coins are liquid, meaning you can find a smaller spread between the bid and asked prices.

-• Always perform due diligence before making any investment.
-Buying and selling precious metals for your gold IRA for retirement is no different.
+- Always perform due diligence before making any investment.
+Getting and disposing of precious metals for your gold IRA for retirement is no different.

 Learn as much as you can about gold and precious metals markets before investing your retirement funds in a gold IRA.
-Education is the best way to avoid Gold IRA scams and take advantage of the long-term growth potential in gold and precious metals.
+Education is the best way to avoid Gold IRA scams and take advantage of the long-term growth potential in platinum, gold, palladium and silver.